Tarmean/tarmean.github.io/mutable_lenses.md

                 class.nodes.dedup();
                 ...

-The Rust code is pretty similar, point to the Imperative Haskell proponents.
+The Rust code is quite similar, point to the Imperative Haskell proponents.
 The Rust code, unfortunately, is also orders of magnitudes faster.

 ## *Fast* Imperative Haskell